jhuarte/Guides-Cheatsheets-Tutorials/README.md

 ## Dockers

 ## Git
 Git is the open source distributed version control system that facilitates GitHub activities on your laptop or desktop.
 A basic course to start using Git is Udacity free course [Version Control with Git](https://www.udacity.com/course/version-control-with-git--ud123), that covers the essentionals of using Git.
+There're planty good courses on the web, just take one, learn basic concepts and start working with git on your next project.

 These cheat sheets summarizes commonly used Git command line instructions for quick reference.